 - From Pola de Allende to Lago (13.2 km), a mountain route including the ascent to Puerto del Palo.

 - From La Mesa to Grandas de Salime (15.2 km), with no towns in between;

 - From Castroverde to Lugo (22.2 km).
 Even though you will cross a series of small villages, there are no stores or bars, only a few vending machines offering food and drink.

 The two largest cities on Camino Primitivo are Oviedo, with over 200 thousand inhabitants, and Lugo, with almost 100 thousand inhabitants.
-The third largest town is Tineo, with 11 thousand inhabitants.
+The third-largest town is Tineo, with 11 thousand inhabitants.

-Camino Primitivo has a relatively good network of albergues distributed along the road in comfortable intervals allowing you to stay in pilgrim-only accommodation almost at all times.
+The Camino Primitivo route has a relatively good network of albergues distributed along the road in comfortable intervals allowing you to stay in pilgrim-only accommodation almost at all times.
 In general, the albergues are in good condition.
 Also, you might come across albergues located in villages without services, so always check and plan ahead, so you do not find yourself without dinner.

-Best Guide Books for the Camino Primitivo
+What are the Best Guide Books for the Camino Primitivo?

 Travel Along The Route

-Why Camino Primitivo?
+Why Hike the Camino Primitivo?

-If you yearn to get away from the hustle and bustle of civilization and find your refuge in nature surrounded with stunning sceneries, Camino Primitivo is the right choice for you.
+If you yearn to get away from the hustle and bustle of civilization and find your refuge in nature surrounded by stunning sceneries, the Camino Primitivo is the right choice for you.
 Contrary to some of the other routes, it is neither too overcrowded nor too lonely.
 However, its mountainous terrain with numerous ups and downs requires a healthy physique.
-Thus, if you are inexperienced or have trouble with your knees, you might want to choose another route or undergo a suitable preparation.
+Thus, if you are inexperienced or have trouble with your knees, you might want to choose another route or undergo suitable preparation.